-This Circular contains references to operating margin, adjusted return on invested capital ("ROIC") and adjusted earnings per share ("EPS"), each of which is a non-IFRS ratio.
+This Circular contains references to non-IFRS operating margin, adjusted return on invested capital ("ROIC"), adjusted free cash flow, and adjusted earnings per share ("EPS"), each of which is a non-IFRS financial measure (including non-IFRS financial ratios).
 With respect to all references to these measures (wherever used in this Circular), please note the following:

 - Non-IFRS operating margin is defined as non-IFRS operating earnings divided by revenue.
-Non-IFRS operating earnings is defined as earnings (loss) before income taxes, Finance Costs (defined below), employee stock-based compensation expense, amortization of intangible assets (excluding computer software) and Other Charges (recoveries) (as defined below). - Non-IFRS adjusted ROIC is determined by dividing non-IFRS operating earnings by average net invested capital, which is derived from IFRS financial measures and is defined as total assets less: cash, right-of-use assets, accounts payable, accrued and other current liabilities and provisions, and income taxes payable, using a five-point average to calculate average net invested capital for the year. - Non-IFRS adjusted EPS is determined by dividing non-IFRS adjusted net earnings by the number of diluted weighted average shares outstanding.
-Non-IFRS adjusted net earnings is a non-IFRS financial measure and defined as IFRS net earnings (loss) before employee stock-based compensation expense, amortization of intangible assets (excluding computer software), Other Charges (recoveries), and adjustments for taxes (representing the tax effects of our non-IFRS adjustments and non-core tax impacts (tax adjustments related to acquisitions, and certain other tax costs or recoveries related to restructuring actions or restructured sites)). - Finance Costs consist of interest expense and fees related to the Corporation's credit facility (including debt issuance and related amortization costs), our interest rate swap agreements, our accounts receivable sales program and customer supplier financing programs, and interest expense on our lease obligations, net of interest income earned. - Other Charges (recoveries) consist of restructuring charges, net of recoveries, transition costs (costs related to, when applicable: the relocation of our Toronto manufacturing operations and the move of our corporate headquarters into and out of a temporary location; and manufacturing line transfers from closed sites); net impairment charges; Acquisition Costs (as defined below); legal settlements (recoveries); and specified credit facility-related charges. - Acquisition Costs consist of acquisition-related consulting, transaction and integration costs, and charges or releases related to the remeasurement of indemnification assets or the release of indemnification or other liabilities recorded in connection with acquisitions.
+Non-IFRS operating earnings is defined as earnings from operations before employee stock-based compensation expense, amortization of intangible assets (excluding computer software) and Other Charges, net of recoveries (as defined below). - Non-IFRS adjusted ROIC is determined by dividing annualized non-IFRS operating earnings by average net invested capital, which is derived from IFRS financial measures and is defined as total assets less: cash, right-of-use assets, accounts payable, accrued and other current liabilities and provisions, and income taxes payable, using a five-point average to calculate average net invested capital for the year. - Non IFRS adjusted free cash flow is defined as cash provided by (used in) operations after the purchase of property, plant and equipment (net of proceeds from the sale of certain surplus equipment and property), lease payments and Finance Costs (defined below) paid (excluding any debt issuance costs and when applicable, credit facility waiver fees paid).
+Non-IFRS adjusted free cash flow does not represent residual cash flow available to us for discretionary purposes. - Non-IFRS adjusted EPS is determined by dividing non-IFRS adjusted net earnings by the number of diluted weighted average shares outstanding.
+Non-IFRS adjusted net earnings is a non-IFRS financial measure and is defined as IFRS net earnings (loss) before employee stock-based compensation expense, amortization of intangible assets (excluding computer software), Other Charges, net of recoveries, and adjustments for taxes (representing the tax effects of our non-IFRS adjustments and non-core tax impacts (tax adjustments related to acquisitions, and certain other tax costs or recoveries related to restructuring actions or restructured sites)). - Finance Costs consist of interest expense and fees related to our credit facility (including debt issuance and related amortization costs), our interest rate swap agreements, our total return swap agreement, our accounts receivable sales program and customer supplier financing programs, and interest expense on our lease obligations, net of interest income earned. - Other Charges, net of recoveries consist of restructuring charges, net of recoveries, transition costs (costs related to: (i) manufacturing line transfers from closed sites; (ii) the sale of real properties unrelated to restructuring actions; and (iii) in prior periods, the relocation of our Toronto manufacturing operations and corporate headquarters in connection with the 2019 sale of our former Toronto real property); net impairment charges; Acquisition Costs (as defined below); legal settlements (recoveries); and specified credit facility-related charges. - Acquisition Costs consist of acquisition-related consulting, transaction and integration costs, and charges or releases related to the remeasurement of indemnification assets or the release of indemnification or other liabilities recorded in connection with acquisitions.